LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 >>> print(response)
 ```

-This code snippet connects to the EC2 service through `boto3` and retrieves the list of regions in JSON format, demonstrating that the Python environment is correctly set up to interact with AWS services.
+This code snippet runs directly from the Python command line,  connects to the EC2 service through `boto3` and retrieves the list of regions in JSON format, demonstrating that the Python environment is correctly set up.

 ![Python Region Response](http://127.0.0.1/assets/lab1-12.png)